False door

-A typical false door from an Egyptian tomb.
+A typical false door from the tomb of the Egyptian official Izi.
 The deceased is shown above the central niche in front of a table of offerings, and inscriptions listing offerings for the deceased are carved along the side panels.
 Louvre Museum.

-A false door, or recessed niche, is an artistic representation of a door which does not function like a real door.
+A false door, also known as a recessed niche or fake door, is an artistic representation of a door which does not function like a real door.
 They can be carved into a wall or painted on it.
 They are a common architectural element in the tombs of ancient Egypt, but appeared possibly earlier in some Pre-Nuragic Sardinian tombs known as Domus de Janas.
 Later, they also occurred in Etruscan tombs and in the time of ancient Rome they were used in the interiors of both houses and tombs.

 Mesopotamian origin

 Naked devotee offering libations to a temple of Inanna, c.
 2500 BCE.
 Ur, Mesopotamia.

 Tomb chapel false door, circa 2450 BCE, Egypt.

 Egyptian architecture was influenced by Mesopotamian precedents, as it adopted elements of Mesopotamian Temple and civic architecture.
 These exchanges were part of Egypt-Mesopotamia relations since the 4th millennium BCE.

 Recessed niches were characteristic of Mesopotamian Temple architecture, and were adopted in Egyptian architecture, especially for the design of Mastaba tombs, during the First Dynasty and the Second Dynasty, from the time of the Naqada III period (circa 3000 BCE).
 It is unknown if the transfer of this design was the result of Mesopotamian workmen in Egypt, or if temple designs appearing on imported Mesopotamian seals may have been a sufficient source of inspiration for Egyptian architects.